pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/05-static-experiments-i.rst

     which will be read as referring to the number of provided nodes.
 - ``max_trials_per_block``
     Determines the maximum number of trials that a participant will be allowed to experience in each block, including failed trials.
-Note that this number does not include repeat trials.
+Note that this number does not include repeat trials (see below).
+- ``n_repeat_trials``
+    Number of repeat trials to present to the participant.
+These trials are typically used to estimate the reliability of the participant's responses.
+Repeat trials are presented at the end of the trial maker, after all blocks have been completed.
+    Defaults to 0.
 - ``allow_repeated_nodes``
     Determines whether the participant can be administered the same node more than once.
 - ``max_unique_nodes_per_block``